 Although drills already exist that can achieve some science goals, new drilling technologies are needed to accomplish science goals planned for the next decade.
-In the past decade there has been an increase in research proposed by the ice science community but the NSF budget has been generally flat.
-The following principles guiding development of new drills and technologies are recommended:
+The following principles guiding development of new drills and associated technologies are recommended:

-- Designs require that the supporting logistical needs do not impede execution of the science. - While developing the science requirements, logistical issues such as weight, size, costs, and time for development, must be clearly defined and transparent at the initial stage of planning.
-Scientists and engineers working together through IDP must assess the impact of changes as they arise during the engineering design and fabrication process. - Drills, major drilling subsystems, and accompanying technology must be developed with consideration of potential use in future projects.
-The drills and technology must be versatile and well documented so that they can be used, maintained, and repaired by other engineers.

-- Major drilling systems (e.g., sondes, winches, control and other major electronics systems) should be fungible to the maximum extent possible.
-Major component inter-changeability and logistical agility should be essential deliverables for all new drilling technology projects. - Engineering design teams must include individuals with field experience using appropriate ice drilling technology and/or other relevant field experience. - Increased medium and heavy traversing capability is urgently needed to improve access to many scientifically important regions of the Antarctic and Greenland Ice Sheets.
+- Designs require that the supporting logistical needs do not impede execution of the science. - While developing the science requirements, logistical issues such as weight, size, costs, and time for development must be defined and transparent at the initial stages.
+Scientists and engineers working together through IDP must assess the impact of changes as they arise during the development process. - Drills, major drilling subsystems, and accompanying technology must be developed with consideration of potential use in future projects.
+The drills and technology must be versatile and well documented so that they can be used, maintained, and repaired by other engineers. - Major drilling systems (e.g., sondes, winches, control and other major electronics systems) should be fungible to the maximum extent possible.
+Major component inter-changeability and logistical agility should be essential deliverables for all new drilling technology projects. - Engineering design teams must include individuals with field experience using appropriate ice drilling technology and/or other relevant field experience. - Increased medium and heavy scientific traversing infrastructure are urgently needed to improve access to many scientifically important regions of the Antarctic and Greenland Ice Sheets.